xuancong84/python-remote-debug/README.md

                 }
             ],
             "preLaunchTask": "prepare",
+            "postDebugTask": "cleanup",
             "justMyCode": true
         }
     ]
 }
 ```
-Take note of the project's root folder mapping between local and remote, and add a new entry `"preLaunchTask": "prepare"` into `launch.json` .
+Take note of the project's root folder mapping between local and remote, and add two new entries `"preLaunchTask": "prepare"` and `"postDebugTask": "cleanup"` into `launch.json` .

-## Add pre-launch task to automate the launch process
+## Add pre-launch and post-launch tasks to automate the launch process
 To simply the launch process into a single click, you will need to create a pre-launch task that does Step 1 and 2.
 In the `terminal` menu, click `configure tasks...`, and choose `create tasks.json file from template`, and select `others`.
 Edit `tasks.json` as follows:
 ```
 {